Quantum Darwinism-encoding transitions on expanding trees

 \subsection{Mutual information}

-For the sake of a self-contained account, let us now discuss another quantity describing the correlation between $F$ and $R$, the (bipartite) mutual information, and review its well-known relations to the classical correlation.
+We now discuss another quantity describing the correlation between $F$ and $R$, the (bipartite, symmetric) mutual information, and review its well-known relations to the classical correlation.
 Recall that the mutual information is defined as

-where $\rho_X$ is the reduced density matrix on $X$ of the reference-environment state $\vert \Psi_V \rangle$.
-It is known in general (for any bipartite state $\rho_{FR}$)~\cite{discord-zurek} that the mutual information is greater or equal to the conditional entropy:
+where $\rho_X$ is the reduced density matrix on $X$ of the Choi state $\vert \Psi_V \rangle$.
+It is known in general~\cite{discord-zurek} that the mutual information is greater or equal to the Holevo bound:

 for any choice of measurement involved in the right hand side.
-This result is interpreted as follows: the mutual information measures the total correlation, which includes a classical and a quantum part.
+This result is interpreted as follows: the mutual information measures the total correlation, which includes a classical and a quantum part~\cite{Henderson_2001}.
 The former is captured by $\chi(F;R)$, the latter is quantified by the ``quantum discord'' $I(F, R) - \chi(F; R)$.